rimonim/embedplyr/README.md

-# textembeddings: Tools for Working With Text Embeddings
+# embeddingplyr: Tools for Working With Text Embeddings

 ## About